 Morro Bay and the surrounding towns have more to do then time will permit.
 With Montana De Ore, San Luis Obispo, Cayucos, Cambria, Hearst Castle and the elephant seals at Piedra Blanca’s you will not run out of things to do.

-The main town of Morro Bay is about 5 minutes from the campground with lots of cool shops and restaurants.
+That all depends on the weather and who shows up.
+Saturday we plan to go to Montana De Ore and spend most of the day there.
+There is some diving, snorkeling and lots of hiking, cool bluffs and small coves to do some beach combing in.
+Afterwards on Saturday evening we will have a group potluck.
+The main town of Morro Bay is 5 minutes from the campground with lots of cool shops and restaurants.
 A little further to the north is Cayucos, Cambria, Hearst Castle and the elephant seals at Piedra Blanca’s.

 You can make your reservation 6 months in advance of the day you plan to travel and the sooner the better so trying in early January would be the best.

 If you have any questions, please contact